-The school offers a range of AS and A level courses through the South Pembs Federation.
+The school offers a range of AS and A level courses including courses delivered at Pembrokeshire College.
 The options pattern is agreed annually by the Federation Steering Group and reported to the school's Governors.

 It is not the school's policy to offer courses if the projected uptake is not viable.